aasazali-seekasia/aasazali-seekasia/README.md

 - 🌱 I’m currently learning TS, JS, Go, and other tech stacks that might be of interest at this point in my career
 - 💞️ I’m looking to collaborate on writing documentations
 - 📫 How to reach me (for now)
-  - [x] for SEEK Asia and SEEK-Jobs folks -> query 'Awangku Muhammad Syazwan bin Awangku Sazali in the **🔍 Search SEEK** search bar on our Slack workspace   - [x] for indie developers/software engineers -> alt.work.awangkusyazwan@outlook.com
+  - [x] for SEEK Asia and SEEK-Jobs folks -> query 'Awangku Muhammad Syazwan bin Awangku Sazali in the **🔍 Search SEEK** search bar on our Slack workspace
+  - [ ]  for indie developers/software engineers -> alt.work.awangkusyazwan@outlook.com
   - [x] for prospective collaborators -> reach out to me here on GitHub by calling me out in a PR :)

 <!---